Call of Duty MW2 Multiplayer is finally here, but there’s a lot that’s wrong with the game right now.

 Despite Modern Warfare (2019) revitalizing the COD franchise, some fans weren’t a fan of the game’s take on traditional multiplayer.
 And so it should come as no shock that not all players are responding well to MW2.

-But what are the issues with Infinity Ward’s upcoming shooter, and will any of them be fixed before launch?
+But what are the issues with Infinity Ward’s newest shooter, and will any of them be fixed before long?

 All Issues With Modern Warfare 2 Multiplayer So Far